George Musgrave (academic)

-George Musgrave FRSA is an academic studying the psychological experiences and working conditions of creative careers, with a focus on mental health and wellbeing in the music industry.
+George Musgrave FRSA FRSPH is an academic whose research examines the psychosocial conditions of work in creative careers, with a particular focus on the music industry.
 He is based at Goldsmiths, University of London.
 He has previously held positions at the University of Westminster and has been a guest lecturer at New York University.

 Musgrave is also a rapper and performs under the stage-name of Context.
 He released his debut mixtape Dialectics in 2008, Mental Breakdown Music in 2009, the EPs Stealing My Older Brother's Tapes and Hindsight is the Purest Form of Romance in 2014, and the album The England No One Cares About (Soundtrack) in 2024.